Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

-for each $j$. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate}[(i)] \item If $M^\bullet$ is bounded below, we can represent it by an $F$-acyclic complex, and an easy induction shows that the kernels and images in each degree are also $F$-acyclic.
+for each $j$.
+The boundedness assumption can be dropped if $\mathrm{R}F$ commutes with products. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate}[(i)] \item If $M^\bullet$ is bounded below, we can represent it by an $F$-acyclic complex, and an easy induction shows that the kernels and images in each degree are also $F$-acyclic.
 This proves the statement whenever $M^\bullet$ is bounded below.
-In general, note that $M^\bullet$ is a homotopy limit of the truncations $\tau^{\geq n}M^\bullet$ (see e.g. \cite[Remark 2.3]{BN}).
-As $F$ commutes with products, we have a distinguished triangle
+In general, note that $M^\bullet\cong \mathrm{holim}\tau^{\geq -n}M^\bullet$ by Lemma \ref{homotopyproductexact}, \cite[Remark 2.3]{BN}.
+As $\mathrm{R}F$ commutes with products, we have a distinguished triangle